SHG Home Energy Advice leaflet

 - Stockport Homes Money Advice Team on 0161 217 6016 or email [email protected]

-- StepChange Debt Charity on free phone 0800 138 1111 or visit www.stepchange.org
+- StepChange Debt Charity on free phone 0800 138 1111 or visit the Step Change website(opens in a new window)

-- National Debtline on free phone 0808 808 4000 or visit www.nationaldebtline.org
+- National Debtline on free phone 0808 808 4000 or visit the National Debtline website(opens in a new window)

-- Citizens Advice Consumer Service on 03454 04 05 06 or visit www.citizensadvice.org.uk/energy
+- Citizens Advice Consumer Service on 03454 04 05 06 or visit the Citizens Advice website(opens in a new window)

-More information can be found at www.gov.uk/guidance/cost-of-living-payment
+More information can be found on the Ofgem website at www.ofgem.gov.uk/information-consumers/energy-advice-households/energy-price-cap-explained(opens in a new window)

 Contacting your energy provider is often the quickest route to getting extra emergency credit – especially if you are already off supply or at risk of going off supply.
 Most providers have a policy to offer an amount of discretionary credit that is usually enough to last you until you are next in a position to top-up.
 If you are a smart prepayment meter then there may be a facility on your suppliers’ smartphone app to request extra credit remotely.